1ch0r/devwm/README.md

 ## 📦 Dependencies

 Make sure the following packages are installed:
+- `JetBrains Mono Nerd Fonts/Icons` (This is used for the icons mostly)
-- `Tiposka Font` (OR replace All Instances of "Tiposka Dev" a different font of choice.)
+- `Tiposka Font` (OR replace All Instances of "Tiposka" a different font of choice.)
 - `picom` (recommended for transparency and fading)
 - `eww` (for widgets)
 - `rofi` (with custom theme)